 Process

-Identify the Aggregate Method sample space as the complete Functional Space.
+The Aggregate Method 3 Sample Space area is the entire Functional Space area, determined according to the Measurement Standard.

-Confirm area of Functional Space (± 5% accuracy).
+The Assessor Portal will automatically fill in the Aggregate Method 3 Sample Space area from the previously entered Functional Space area.

-Identify and count all luminaires in the Functional Space.
+Identify and count all GLS luminaires in the Functional Space.
+This will include all areas that are part of the Functional Space NLA, including any meeting rooms, Cell Offices etc. Do not count task lighting or display lighting.

-The Assessor Portal Online Form calculates the NLPD as the sum of the Wattage of all luminaires in the Functional Space divided by the Functional Space area.
+The Assessor Portal calculates the NLPD as the sum of the Wattage of all luminaires in the Functional Space divided by the Functional Space area.